omercanga/2021OgrenmeListem/sql-db-2021/sql_db-ogrendiklerim.md

 Select alan_ad(ları)_2   from tabloadı_2

 Select ifadesinden sonra gelen alan sayısı her iki tabloda da aynı olmalıdır.
 Alan adları farklı olabilir.

+HAVING ve  WHERE Arasında ki farklar he difference between the having and where clause in SQL is that the where clause cannot be used with aggregates, but the having clause can.
+The where clause works on row’s data, not on aggregated data.